Maximizing Savings in Field Service Operations

 - Gilad Tzori

-Let's get one thing out of the way: this article is about savings, not ROI.
-ROI implies a heavy upfront investment that needs justification — capital expenditure, hardware procurement, a twelve-month integration project.
-That's not what we're talking about here.
+Let's get one thing clear: this article focuses on savings, not ROI.
+ROI suggests a hefty upfront investment that needs justification — capital expenditure, hardware procurement, and long deployment times.
+That's not our focus here.

-frontline.io Remote Assist runs on the devices your technicians already carry — phones, tablets, laptops — and scales to AR headsets when you choose.
-There is no capital investment.
-No hardware mandate.
-No long deployment.
-So the question isn't "will the return justify the spend?" — it's "how much of what you're already spending can you simply stop spending?"
+frontline.io Remote Assist operates on the devices your technicians already use — phones, tablets, and laptops.
+It can scale to AR headsets when you're ready.
+There is no capital investment required.
+No hardware mandates.
+No lengthy deployments.
+So, the real question isn't "will the return justify the spend?" — it's "how much of what you're already spending can you simply stop spending?"

-We built a Savings Calculator so you can answer that question with your own numbers.
-It's completely anonymous — no name, no email, no tracking.
+We created a Savings Calculator to help you answer that question with your own numbers.
+It’s completely anonymous — no name, no email, no tracking.
 Just your inputs and transparent formulas.
-But before you run your numbers, let's walk through where the money actually goes — and which levers move the needle the most.
+Before you run your numbers, let’s explore where the money actually goes — and which factors can lead to significant savings.

 Where the Money Goes Today

-Before we talk about savings, let's look at what a typical support operation actually costs.
-The chart below breaks down the direct costs of a field service operation handling 200 support cases per month — a mid-sized operation by most standards.
+Before discussing savings, let's examine what a typical support operation costs.
+The chart below illustrates the direct costs of a field service operation handling 200 support cases per month — a mid-sized operation by most standards.

 ⚠️ These are direct costs only.
-They do not include back-office overhead, management time, CRM and scheduling systems, fleet insurance, or any of the other indirect costs that inflate the true burden.
-The real number is higher — but even the direct costs tell a compelling story.
+They do not include back-office overhead, management time, CRM and scheduling systems, fleet insurance, or any other indirect costs that inflate the true burden.
+The real number is higher — but even the direct costs reveal a compelling story.

 Annual Direct Cost Breakdown — Before Enhancement